tkb7/ContactsDemo/README.md

-The app is works using several api such as Google Place Picker, Google Map View and Firebase
+The app works using several api such as Google Place Picker, Google Map View and Firebase

 The Flow of app is as below: